 (All university links listed below open external sites.)

 The Hong Kong Polytechnic University (PolyU) was founded in 1972 as the Hong Kong Polytechnic and became a university in 1994.
 PolyU is considered to be one of Asia’s leading institutions, ranked 6th in the world for QS Top 50 under 50 University Rankings in 2018.
 PolyU also placed 29th in the QS Asian University Rankings and 95th in the QS World University Rankings 2018.

 PolyU and UTS share a long history of collaboration dating back to 1993, including a very active student exchange program, teaching collaboration and research collaboration in the fields of applied linguistics, design and architecture, nursing and midwifery, business, engineering and IT.

 In October 2013, PolyU signed a Joint Doctoral Degree Agreement with UTS, allowing up to five students each year from each university to study at the reciprocal institution and obtain degrees from both PolyU and UTS.

 Key Technology Partnership established: 3 November 2010

-Beijing Institute of Technology (BIT) was founded in 1940.
-BIT is one of the national “211 Project” and “985 Project” universities in China, receiving priority funding from the central government, and has an academic focus on engineering, information technology and applied sciences.
+Beijing Institute of Technology (BIT) was founded in 1940 in Yan'an, Shaanxi Province and was relocated to Beijing in 1949.
+BIT is one of the national “Project 211 ” and “Project 985” universities in China, receiving priority funding from the central government, and has an academic focus on engineering, information technology and applied sciences.